Yiquanlu/Yiquanlu.github.io/_pages/about.md

 Hello there!

 My name is Yiquan Lu, I' am originally from China.
-I have been fascinated by (epi-) genetics ever since I learned about what that term mean.
-Add to that a love for the human brain, data and maps and it seems inevitable I would at some point want to work in the single cell field.

 At the moment I am a PhD student in the lab of <u><a href='https://www.bartosovic-lab.com/'>Marek Bartosovic</a></u> at Stcokholm University in Sweden.
 Before this I completed my Bachelor's education (BSc in Marine Biotechnology) at Xiamen University in 2022 and  Master's education  (MSc in <u><a href='https://www.kth.se/en/studies/master/molecular-techniques-life-science/msc-molecular-techniques-in-life-science-1.501282'>Molecular Techniques in Life Science</a></u>) at Karolinska Institutet, KTH Royal Institute of Technology and Stockholm University in 2024.